Login, Home Realm Discovery (HRD) and 2FA / MFA

 can be changed but not deleted, be careful as you may lose access.

-The title, icon and CSS configured on the default login up-party is use in the case where no login up-party is selected e.g., on the error page or during HRD selection without a login up-party.
+The title, icon and CSS configured on the default login authentication method is use in the case where no login authentication method is selected e.g., on the error page or during HRD selection without a login authentication method.

 Configure login options

-It can be configured whether users should be allowed to cancel login and whether users are allowed to create a new user online through the login user interface.
-New users can alternatively be created by the administrator through FoxIDs Control Client or be provisioned through FoxIDs Control API.
+It can be configured whether users should be allowed to reset there password, whether users are allowed to create a new user online, which user identifiers to use, the UI can be customised and much more.

 Configure two-factor authentication (2FA)

-The two-factor authenticator app name shown for the user's is per default set to the tenant's name.
+The two-factor options can be changed and the authenticator app name shown for the user's can be changed.
+The name is per default set to the tenant's name.
 You most likely want to change the name to something more human readable.

-You can select to require two-factor authentication for all users authenticating using the up-party login.
+You can select to require two-factor authentication for all users authenticating using the login authentication method.

 Configure user session

-The user sessions lifetime can be changed.
+Click Show advanced to change the user sessions lifetime.
 The default lifetime is 10 hours.

 The user session is a sliding session, where the lifetime is extended every time, an application makes a login request until the absolute session lifetime is reached.

-It is possible to configure an absolute session lifetime as well.
+It is possible to configure an absolute session lifetime or not.

 The user session can be changed to a persistent session which is preserved when the browser is closed and reopened.

 The user session become a persistent session if either the persistent session lifetime is configured to be grater, then 0.
-Or the persistent session lifetime unlimited setting is set to on.
+Or the persistent session lifetime unlimited setting is set to Yes.

 Click the